HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Experiments Leaderboard Details

 \subsection{Evaluation~Metrics}

-We adopt a two-tier evaluation protocol for \emph{HA-VLN}, measuring both \emph{perception} (human awareness) and \emph{navigation} (task completion).
+We adopt a two-tier evaluation protocol for \emph{HA-VLN 2.0}, measuring both \emph{perception} (human awareness) and \emph{navigation} (task completion).
 Perception metrics track how effectively the agent detects and responds to dynamic humans, while navigation metrics assess overall performance.

-\textbf{Total~Collision~Rate~(TCR).} Given the strong impact of human activities around critical nodes (viewpoints), we manage dynamic humans to ensure precise measurement.
-For navigation instance \(i\), let \(A^c_i\) be the set of human activities at these critical nodes.
+\textbf{Total~Collision~Rate~(TCR).} Given the strong impact of human activities around critical nodes (viewpoints) along the navigation path, we manage dynamic humans to ensure precise measurement.
+For navigation instance \(i\), let \(A^c_i\) be the set of critical human activities the agent will encounter in ground-truth path (e.g., passing close to moving humans or crowded regions).
 We define: